nenadl/gomesos/README.md

 gomesos
 =======

-A fork and reorganization of the https://github.com/mesosphere/mesos-go project
+A fork and reorganization of the https://github.com/mesosphere/mesos-go repository so that it's buildable via the go build system.

 To install this project just do: